cinqtechnologies/php-test/README.md

 # After that, we can run the following command to configure all we need to start using the project.
 make configure

+# That command will populate the datbase with predefined data in order to test the API.
+It populates the database by using a PHP dependency called Phynx.
 ```

 ## Runing The Unit Tests